 The reopening comes with several caveats.
-Boats will not be able to enter the bay.
-Instead, drivers will have to drop passengers off at a pier set at the back of the island away from the famed cove.
+Boats are not be able to enter the bay.
+Instead, drivers have to drop passengers off at a pier set at the back of the island away from the famed cove.

-Only eight speedboats will be allowed to dock there at a time, and visits will be capped at one hour, with a maximum of 300 tourists allowed per round, from 10 a.m.-4p.m daily.
+In November, government officials told CNN only eight speedboats would be allowed to dock there at a time, and visits would be capped at one hour, with a maximum of 300 tourists allowed per round, from 10 a.m.-4 p.m daily.